Due to inclement weather, CDE will be closed starting at noon on Friday, Nov. 8

 Q: What if we already paid for the database subscription - can we use the State Grants funding to cover that expense?

-A: The database purchase must be paid for during the funding period of July 1, 2023 through June 15, 2024, although the subscription period may extend beyond the grant period.
+A: The database purchase must be paid for during the funding period of July 1, 2024 through June 30, 2025, although the subscription period may extend beyond the grant period.
 But if using grant funds for a database subscription, please make the purchase near the beginning of the grant period so that the benefit of the purchase is available during the grant period.
+Maximum length of eligible subscription is one year or twelve months.

 Q: May we use these to purchase e-books, audiobooks, or e-book readers?